 With effect from 1st May 2011 the school converted to Academy status, which brought about a number of changes in the governance arrangements at the school.
 The Fernwood Academy Trust was established, a charitable company limited by guarantee, the object of which is to advance, for the public benefit, the education of pupils and develop a school offering a broad and balanced curriculum.

 The Governing Body manages the Fernwood School (Academy) on behalf of the Trust.
 This places many duties and responsibilities on the Governing Body, the key ones of which are summarised below:-

 The Governing Body comprises 18 members, appointed in the following categories:-

 The Governing Body is also able to appoint up to 3 Co-opted Governors.

 Appointments to membership are usually for a period of 4 years and the Chair and Vice-Chair are appointed on an annual basis.
 The Academy Trust and Governing Body are supported by its Company Secretary and Clerk, Mrs Sue Law, email firstname.lastname@example.org.

 Current membership is as set out below:-

-(1) Member of Pupils, Staff and Operations Committee
+(1) Member of Pupils and Personnel Committee

 (3) Member of Admissions Committee.
 Membership of Pupil Discipline and other Staffing Committees is determined when these Committees are required to meet.